Nordstrom made 'direct attack' on Trump by dumping Ivanka, White House says

 SEATTLE -- Saying his daughter has been treated "so unfairly," President Donald Trump took to Twitter Wednesday to call out Seattle-based Nordstrom.

-The company announced last week it would stop selling Ivanka Trump's clothing and accessory line, saying that was based on the sales performance of the first daughter's brand.
-But some say politics played into it and The White House went so far as to call it a "direct attack" on the President.
+The upscale department store announced last week it would stop selling Ivanka Trump's clothing and accessory line, attributing the decision to sales performance of the first daughter's brand.

 My daughter Ivanka has been treated so unfairly by @Nordstrom.
 She is a great person -- always pushing me to do the right thing!
 Terrible!— Donald J. Trump (@realDonaldTrump) February 8, 2017